 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

 An eSIM works just like an app: you buy it, you download it, and BOOM!
-You’re connected.
-It’s just that easy.
+You’re connected the minute you land.
+It’s that easy.

 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.

-Buy an eSIM!
+Grab an eSIM!

 #4 Le Port Neighborhood – Trendiest Place to Stay in Nice

+At Le Port, you’ll find a great number of smart and lively restaurants and bars as well as a handful of great nightspots.
 One of the best things about Le Port is the amazing views.
-From almost any point in this great neighbourhood, you’ll be rewarded with incredible vistas of the golden sand and glistening cobalt sea.
+From almost any point in this great neighborhood, you’ll be rewarded with incredible vistas of the golden sand and glistening cobalt sea.

-Best Hotel in Le Port: Ibis Styles Nice Vieux Port
+Hotel Le Geneve | Best Hotel in Le Port

 Hotel Le Geneve

-It has free wifi and a laundry service, and each room comes with hair dryers, bathrobes, and private showers.
+It has FREE wifi and a laundry service, and each room comes with hair dryers, bathrobes, and private showers.

 Things to See and Do in Le Port